Disclaimer: This post contains affiliate links. If you make a purchase using one of these links, I make a small commission.

 FAQs and Substitutions

 The coconut oil is optional, but will make the chocolate come out nice and shiny.
-If you don't have coconut oil on hand, you can leave it out or substitute unflavored vegetable shortening for the coconut oil.
+If you don't have coconut oil on hand, you can leave it out.

 You can use any combination of chocolate chips in this recipe.
 Using all semi-sweet chocolate chips will create a dark chocolate turtle.
 A combination of milk chocolate chips and semi-sweet chocolate chips is also nice for these pecan turtles.